ipublikuj/websockets/docs/en/index.md

 # WebSockets

-IPub/WebSockets is a [Nette](http://nette.org/) extension designed to bring you easy implementation of websockets server.
+This is a [Nette](http://nette.org/) extension designed to bring you easy implementation of websockets server.

 ## What can you do with this extension